Higher dimensional rotating black hole solutions in quadratic $f(R)$ gravitational theory and the conserved quantities: Rotating black hole solutions

-In this section, we analyze the rotating solutions which satisfy the quadratic form of the field equations (\ref{fe}) for $f(R)$.
-To execute it, we explore two cases separately: \\ i-The rotating case when $N=4$, ii-The rotating case when $N>4$. \\ \underline{i-The rotating case when $N=4$ }: \\ In this case, we apply the following coordinate transformations\footnote{From now on, we write the cosmological constant into the form $\Lambda=-\frac{(N-1)(N-2)}{(2\lambda^2)}.$} where $a_1$ is the rotation parameter and $\Xi$ is defined as
+In this section, we analyze the rotating solutions, which satisfy the quadratic form of the field equations (\ref{fe}).
+To execute it, we explore two cases separately: \\ i-The rotating case when $N=4$, ii-The rotating case when $N>4$. \\ \underline{i-The rotating case when $N=4$ }: \\ In this case, we apply the following coordinate transformations\footnote{From now on, in the case of $N=4$, we write the cosmological constant in the form of $\Lambda=-\frac{3}{\lambda^2}.$} where $a_1$ is the rotation parameter and $\Xi$ is defined as

-With the transformation (\ref{t3}) to the metric (\ref{m5}) in case of $N=4$, we acquire where $h(r)$ is given by Eq. (\ref{4d}).
-It is important to mention that for the rotation parameter $a_1=0$, we return to the spacetime (\ref{m5}) with $N=4$.
+With the transformation (\ref{t3}) to the metric (\ref{m5}) in the case of $N=4$, we acquire where $h(r)$ is given by Eq. (\ref{4d}).
+It should be mentioned that, for the rotation parameter $a_1=0$, we return to the spacetime (\ref{m5}) with $N=4$.